5 Signs You Should Turn Down a Writing Project

-A freelance content writer spends a large part of her day networking, sending emails and following up with past clients, all with the intent of bagging new content writing projects.
-Despite such focussed efforts, there are times when a writer must say no to prospective new work and turn down a content writing job.
+A freelance content writer spends a large part of her day networking, sending emails, and following up with past clients, all with the intent of bagging new content writing projects.
+Despite such focussed efforts, there are times when a writer must say no to prospective new work and turn down a writing project.
+Though it may sound bizarre, saying ‘NO’ sometimes is the most sensible thing to do.

-I know how difficult it can be to let go of a writing job when you spend every waking moment building your writing business and establishing yourself as a freelance writer; hoping to get your hands on long-term, high paying new assignments.
+I know how difficult it can be to let go of a writing job when you spend every waking moment building your writing business and establishing yourself as a freelance writer, hoping to get your hands on long-term, high-paying new assignments.

-However, it is equally important to sieve through the opportunities that come your way and take up those which are right for you, politely saying no to those that are not.
+However, it is equally important to sieve through the opportunities that come your way and take up those that are right for you, politely saying no to those that are not.
+But how does one take a call on whether to accept or turn down a new writing gig?

 Much of this clarity comes with experience.